fhnw-students/wodss-tippspiel-doc/README.md

 - [Java Spring / REST API](https://github.com/fhnw-students/wodss-tippspiel-api)
 - [Vue.JS Frontend Application](https://github.com/fhnw-students/wodss-tippspiel-web)

-Every repository is setup with a `README.md` file, which explains how to setup and run the application.
-Moreover, we used `Travis` as our CI for our frontend and backend project to build and test it.
+Every repository is setup with a `README.md` file which explains how to setup and run the application.
+Moreover, we used `Travis` as CI for our frontend and backend project to build and test it.
 After `Travis` builded the application successfully `heroku` deploys the application in the cloud.
-Due to the free solution (if the apps are unused they go in a sleep mode) of `heroku` accessing the application could take a while.
+To access the application could take a while, due to the free solution (if the apps are unused they go in sleep mode) of `heroku`.

 - [Deployed frontend application](https://wodss-tippspiel-web.herokuapp.com/)
 - [Deployed backend application](https://wodss-tippspiel-api.herokuapp.com/)